 Fearing Checkpoints, Undocumented Immigrants Cut Off From Medical Care

 The detention of a 10-year-old girl with cerebral palsy in South Texas last month for immigration violations spotlights a harsh reality of the borderlands.
 Undocumented immigrants who live north of the border, but south of a string of Border Patrol checkpoints, say they feel trapped.
 They fear seeking specialized medical care or visiting family.
-Some call it la jaula, which is Spanish for "the cage;" others call it la isla, "the island."
+Some call it la jaula, which is Spanish for "the cage"; others call it la isla, "the island."

 The federal government maintains 34 highway checkpoints within 100 miles of the border as a second line of defense against illegal immigration.
 At the checkpoint on Interstate 35, located 30 miles north of Laredo, a Border Patrol agent questions every driver who stops in his lane, looking for smuggled drugs and people.